AhmadAbuZeid1997/reading-notes/read-09.md

 * &lt; legend &gt; inside fieldset to make title

 # Lists, Tables and Forms
-## unorder List and Table atrribute
+## unorder List and Table attribute
 * We are gonna to list some table attributes
 * &lt; ul &gt; unorder list atrributes
   - list-style-type  bullet style